-ELIGIBILITY – The Championship is open to male amateur golfers who are at least 15 years old and not older than 19 as of June 20, 2019.
-Entrants must have an official USGA handicap index not exceeding 3.0.
+ELIGIBILITY – The Championship is open to male amateur golfers who are at least 15 years old and not older than 19 as of June 23, 2022.
+Entrants must have an official World Handicap System index not exceeding 3.0.
 Each entry must be approved by a parent or guardian.
 All entry forms are subject to approval or rejection by the Western Golf Association (WGA) at any time before or after the start of play.
 The reason for rejection may include conduct unbecoming of a participant (see CONDUCT CODE below).

 FIELD – The field may be limited by the WGA to a maximum of 156 contestants.
-The WGA shall determine the players who are exempt into the field in accordance with the exemption categories listed on page 3 of this entry form.
+The WGA shall determine the players who are exempt into the field in accordance with the exemption categories listed below.
 Eligible players who are not automatically exempt should submit a completed entry form, including a golf resume, with the application fee seeking a D-1 “Special Consideration Exemption” prior to the deadline date.

 - The application fee of $25 (credit card payment submitted online) must accompany each entry.

-- Upon acceptance into the tournament field, the balance of the entry fee ($300) - credit card payment submitted online) must be paid to confirm each applicant's acceptance into the event by 5 p.m.
-(CDT) June 10, 2019.
+- Upon acceptance into the tournament field, the balance of the entry fee ($300) - credit card payment submitted online - must be paid to confirm each applicant's acceptance into the event by 5 p.m.
+(CDT) June 6, 2022.
 Each applicant who is accepted into the field will be sent a link to make a payment on the remaining balance of $300.

 FORMAT – The Western Junior Championship is a 72-hole stroke play competition.
-Following the conclusion of the second round (36 holes), the field will be cut to the low 44 players and ties for the final two rounds.
-Those who make the cut will play 36 holes of individual stroke play on Thursday to determine a Champion.
+Following the conclusion of the second round, the field will be cut to the low 44 players and ties for the final two rounds.
+Those who make the cut will play 36 holes of individual stroke play on Thursday to determine a champion.
 Every effort will be made to finish each stipulated round as scheduled by Thursday.
-All rounds will be played at Rich Harvest Farms.
+All rounds will be played at Naperville Country Club.

 7:00 A.M. - 1:30 P.M.
 Practice Rounds